 What is the cost of Gorilla Habituation experience?

-How many mountain gorillas are left in the world?
+How many Mountain Gorillas are left in the world?

 At present, there are approximately 1000 endangered mountain gorillas left in the world.
-Almost half the number live in the Virunga Volcanoes which encompass the Volcanoes National Park in Rwanda, Virunga National Park in Congo and Mgahinga National Park in Uganda.
+Almost half the number live in the Virunga Volcanoes which encompass the Volcanoes National Park in Rwanda, Virunga National Park in Congo and Mgahinga Gorilla National Park in Uganda.
 Bwindi Impenetrable National Park in Uganda is the habitat for about half of the number of the world gorilla population.
 These figures are according to the recent mountain gorilla census.

 What is being done to protect mountain gorillas?